-Understanding how to recognize and evaluate such entrepreneurial business opportunities for research- and technology-based business constitutes the core of this course.
+Understanding how to recognize and evaluate entrepreneurial business opportunities based on developments in science and technology constitutes the core of this course.

-The backbone of this course is the book ‘Finding Fertile Ground: Identifying Extraordinary Opportunities for New Ventures’ by Scott Shane.
+The starting point of this course is the book ‘Finding Fertile Ground: Identifying Extraordinary Opportunities for New Ventures’ by Scott Shane.
 This is illustrated and elaborated upon in a number of journal articles, case studies and assignments.